jufab/graphql-grpc-helidon/README.md

 # GraphQL or gRPC in Java

-This article presents GraphQL and gRPC implemented in Java.
+This article presents GraphQL and gRPC implemented with Java.

 With the same use case, I'm going to show you how to expose and to implement these protocols.